elsampsa/valkka-examples/docs/index.rst

 Take also a look at `this presentation <https://drive.google.com/file/d/19VXmhTYi19EKDlSorv-Tmd0gholeD9SJ>`_ to see some of the typical video streaming / machine vision problems libValkka can solve for you.

-This documentation is a quickstart for installing and developing with Valkka using the Python3 API.
-A Tutorial, a PyQt testsuite and some benchmarking results are provided.
+This documentation is a quickstart for :ref:`installing <requirements>` and developing with Valkka using the Python3 API. :ref:`A Tutorial <tutorial>`, :ref:`PyQt testsuite<testsuite>` and `an example python project/package <https://github.com/elsampsa/valkka-examples/tree/master/example_projects/basic>`_ are provided.

 For a demo program using Valkka, check out `Valkka Live <https://elsampsa.github.io/valkka-live/>`_